bellingcat/EDGAR/README.md

 To _programatically_ access EDGAR data in a consistent and reliable manner is a complex problem.
 Most people who have found solutions to this problem charge a fee for it, or only provide limited free access to the obtained data.

-Thanks to funding from investigative journalism organization Bellingcat, I was able to devote six months to studying the EDGAR database, determining the most likely use cases for researchers and investors, and building a tool that can help people exploit this incredible, free resource.
+This tool was initially developed as part of the Bellingcat Tech Fellowship program, we hope it helps you utilise this incredible, free resource.

 ## Installation